Housing market has strongest start to the year since 2005

 House prices soar most in any January for 17 years

-An 11.2% annual increase in property prices in January marked the strongest start to the year for 17 years, Nationwide Building Society said
+An 11.2% annual increase in property prices in January means the average house price is £255,556, Nationwide Building Society says

 UK house prices surged to a new record high in January, as home buyers shrugged off concerns that the omicron Covid variant could hold back the economy.